-Led by Joe Harawira, Sawmill Workers Against Poisons (SWAP) and Ngāti Awa sought solutions to clean up dioxin-impacted sites, restore mauri and bring attention to the human health issues contamination has caused.
+Led by the late Joe Harawira, Sawmill Workers Against Poisons (SWAP) and Ngāti Awa sought solutions to clean up dioxin-impacted sites, restore mauri and bring attention to the human health issues contamination has caused.
 As kaitiaki, SWAP and Ngāti Awa needed to find ways for people to help Papatūānuku heal herself and restore mauri.
 The story of the Green Chain tells of the impact on the canal and the community of the contamination from the stormwater discharges from the former sawmill.

 SWAP inspired Te Ohu Mō Papatūānuku, a collaborative project that tested whether natural resources such as plants and fungi can decontaminate sites, soils and sediments through bioremediation.
 Kopeopeo Bioremediation Trials Project: Te Ohu Mō Papatūānuku was completed in 2011 and demonstrated the ability of bioremediation to degrade dioxin in sediment from the Kopeopeo Canal in small-scale trials.

 The results of recent investigations show some sediment was excavated from the canal from the 1950s-1980s and has resulted in dioxin-impacted soil being placed on stopbanks on the southern side of the canal.
 This land is subject to a separate investigation and is not part of the sediment remediation project.
 The area has restricted access and is considered to be low risk.
 However a review of long-term management or remediation options will be prepared and discussed with the community in the future.